 How Do We Avoid Cavities in the Future?

 While the Hall technique can ease your child’s dental phobia, you and your child should try to avoid cavities altogether.

 Young children can develop cavities even with good oral hygiene.
 They have a hard time reaching their back teeth and brushing properly since their fine motor skills are still developing.
-To give your child the best chance of avoiding cavities, ask your dentist about dental sealants.
+To give your child the best chance of avoiding cavities, ask your dentist in Sarasota, FL about dental sealants.